cmtsys/carltra/README.md

 # Welcome to carltra.no

-## You have found my github repo, feel free to look around!
+You have found my github repo.

-### Here is a drink for you while you browse 🍹
+Here is a drink for you while you look around 🍹